Subsidising Inclusive Insurance to Reduce Poverty: Microinsurance with Subsidised Constant Premiums

-\item The government manages selection of an appropriate force of interest $\delta \geq 0$ and constant $M > 0$.
-For lower force of interest the government discounts future subsidies more heavily, while for higher interest future subsidies almost vanish.
-The constant $M$ could be defined, for example, using the poverty gap index introduced by \cite{Article:Foster1984}, or in such a way that the government ensures with some probability that households will not fall into the area of poverty.
-Thus, higher values of $M$ will increase the certainty that households will not return to poverty.
+The government manages selection of an appropriate force of interest $\delta \geq 0$.
+For lower force of interest the government discounts future subsidies more heavily, while for higher interest future subsidies almost vanish. \end{remark}